 Texas is a community property estate, which means it follows community property rules.
 Under community property rules, assets are separated into separate and marital assets.
 Any property classified as community property will be up for division between the two spouses.

 However, Texas follows an equitable split rule.
 This means that, ultimately, the Judge has the final say on the split.
 If they determine that one spouse deserves a higher split, they have the power to award that.

 Fighting for your fair treatment and making sure your rights are protected, is one of the jobs that your attorney will carry out on your behalf.

 Here at The Love DuCote Law Firm, PLLC, we can help you and your spouse decide how to divide your assets without court involvement.
 This will save you time and money and ensure that the decision is in your hands.
 Once the court has to be involved, there are additional costs, the process will take a lot longer, and the Judge may divide your assets in a way that neither of you are happy with.

-Our attorneys understand that every case is unique, and you will likely be going through lots of different emotions right now.
+Our property division attorneys understand that every case is unique, and you will likely be going through lots of different emotions right now.
 This could make it difficult for you and your spouse and when you have to sit down and divide your assets, often, what seems fair to one party, does not seem fair to the other.

 This is where your attorney will be able to help.
 They will begin with negotiation tactics, sitting you and your spouse down and steering your discussions.
 If the meeting becomes unproductive, they will end the meeting.